 What is Cybersecurity Engineering?

 Cybersecurity engineers incorporate electrical engineering and computer science to understand cyberspace, and they use skills developed in digital forensics, security policy, and network defense to perform cybersecurity tasks, as well as work on engineering hardware and software.
 Cybersecurity engineers design secure systems at the interface of operational technology and information technology.

 The world needs 2 million cybersecurity professionals, and every small, medium and large business is dealing with cybersecurity issues.
 Some of these professionals, and some of these issues, require engineering solutions.
 Cyber engineering has been overlooked, or underdeveloped, in addressing the cybersecurity risks and vulnerabilities among industrial control systems and other IoT networks and devices.
 Cybersecurity has a software/data/information component and may have, but most likely does not have, a hardware/device component.
 Cyber Engineers apply probability, statistics and cryptographic topics; specialized math; and engineering topics.
-They analyze and design complex devices that are likely to have hardware, software and human components.
+Cybersecurity Engineers analyze and design complex devices that are likely to have hardware, software and human components.

 Operational technology (OT) includes a wide variety of valves, pumps, meters, sensors, reactors, turbines, generators and other electro-mechanical devices.
 It includes a wide variety of process control systems and controllers for industrial processes.
 Such devices are prevalent in the energy and chemical and petroleum processing industries.
 But the healthcare industry also employs a wide variety of sensors, imaging devices, pumps, stimulators, robots and other electro-mechanical devices.
 The marine transportation industry, building construction and automation industry, and many, many others also employ such devices in order to accomplish routine business operations.